jboss-developer/jboss-jdg-quickstarts/secure-embedded-cache/README.md

 Setup
 -----
-1. Ensure that the local JBoss server is running in Standalone mode
+1. Ensure that you have the correct repositories available within the .m2/settings.xml of the incident development system
 2. To build and package the webapp, run the command `mvn clean package -DskipTests` at the command prompt in the root directory of the project
+3. To run the install and configuration commands, ensure that the local JBoss server is running in Standalone mode
-3. To deploy the __security-domain__ that will be used for Authentication, run the command `mvn jboss-as:execute-commands`
+4. To deploy the __security-domain__ that will be used for Authentication, run the command `mvn jboss-as:execute-commands`
-4. To deploy the packaged webapp, run the command `mvn jboss-as:deploy`
+5. To deploy the packaged webapp, run the command `mvn jboss-as:deploy`
-5. Since we will be using __application-user.properties__ and __application-roles.properties__ files that come with a standard JBoss server installation at path: __$JBOSS_HOME/standalone/configuration__, run the following commands from the bin folder of the server installation
+6. Since we will be using __application-user.properties__ and __application-roles.properties__ files that come with a standard JBoss server installation at path: __$JBOSS_HOME/standalone/configuration__, run the following commands from the bin folder of the server installation

 		# Add a user who will be a reader.
 A reader can only read from the cache and cannot
 		# perform any operation that changes the state of the cache or its contents